emilydong001/DH110/README.md

 * Using graphics and other features to produce a feeling of trustworthiness and personalization
 * Directing them to a currently overlooked site (Mayo Clinic Connect) where they can communicate with other patients and caregivers

-Some key features I ended up incorporating in my low-fidelity prototype (built using Whimsical) include:
-1. **Clickable outline/overview:** Allows the user to quickly navigate to different parts of the article
-2. **Breadcrumbs:** Displayed consistently at the top of each article; can be used as alternative navigation and gives the user a sense of where they are on the site
-3. **Search feature within each health information subcategory (e.g. Diseases & Conditions, Symptoms, Tests & Procedures, Drugs & Supplements):** Allows the user to search by typing rather than only search by first letter
-4. **Section that leads to Mayo Clinic Connect:** Briefly introduces the user to Mayo Clinic Connect and allows them to directly go on that site to discuss personal health-related stories with other patients and/or caregivers (as I understand, the main Mayo Clinic site currently does not have a link to Mayo Clinic Connect).

 <p align="center">
   <img src="https://raw.githubusercontent.com/emilydong001/DH110/main/Images/full-wireflow.png" alt="Full wireflow"/>
 </p>